That’s the new all-time high for my custom Equal-Weight Bellwether Stock Index.

 Let's break down what the chart shows:

-The blue line in the top panel is the S&P 500 index price.
+The black line is the S&P 500 index daily price.

 Here’s the chart: